 Vermont Pre-stain Wood Conditioner

+Vermont conditioner has a durable finish and natural ingredients that prevent streaks and blotches.
 It is water and heat-resistant and ideal for kitchens and bathrooms.
-Vermont conditioner brings a durable finish and consists of natural ingredients that prevent streaks and blotches.
 Use a clean brush, cloth, paint pad, or spray.

 General Finishes Wood Stain

+Custom colors result from GF water-based stains, topcoats, and tints.
+The formula is thick, and that controls penetration.
 That makes it easy to maintain.
-Custom colors are a result of GF water-based stains, topcoats, and tint.
 It spreads quickly and blends effortlessly.
-The formula is thick, and that controls penetration.

 It reduces blotching on softwood and gives impressive transformational results on weathered wood.
 The coverage is fair and gives a beautiful finish—sand before applying the conditioner for better results.
 Pull off excess conditioner using a towel for a flawless finish.